achintya007/bagh_doc/docs/source/methods_relativistic.rst

     {\left| {{\mu _{o \to k}}} \right|^2} = \left\langle {{\Phi _0}} \right|(1 + \hat \Lambda )\bar \mu {\hat R_k}\left| {{\Phi _0}} \right\rangle \left\langle {{\Phi _0}} \right|{\hat L_k}\bar \mu \left| {{\Phi _0}} \right\rangle

 To calculate the transition dipole moment (TDM) in the EOM-CCSD framework one needs to solve both right and left eigenvectors due to the non-hermitian nature of the similarity-transformed Hamiltonian.
 This can be performed by adding ``DoLambda True`` in the ``%cc`` block.
-For example the following input can be used to compute excitation energies, TDM and Oscillator strengths in 4c-relativistic framework,
+For example the following input can be used to compute excitation energies, TDM and Oscillator strengths in a 4c-relativistic framework,

 .. code-block:: shell